 Using service volume and staffing estimates to project program costs.

 Free, interactive tool to help you estimate savings attributable to your hospital palliative care team.

-Customizable workbook for community-based programs to create an operating budget and key financial stats.
-Each sheet can also be used individually.
-Center to Advance Palliative Care, 2021.
+Customizable workbook for community-based programs to create cost projections and key financial stats.

 Business Planning and Budgeting

 Translate service, staffing, cost, and billing revenue projections into a budget and business plan.